 - Summary of Existing Functionality:

-- Provides some context and background while linking new requirements to existing ones through external references.
+- Provides context and background while linking new requirements to existing ones through external references.

 - Requirement Details:

 - Assumptions and Prerequisites:

 - This is an integral part of the design process.
 Its purpose is to ensure that everybody is clear on the foundations of the design.